grahameys/lithe_player/README.md

 ### Quick Start Guide

 1. **Browse Files** - Use the left panel to navigate your music folders
-2. **Add Music** - Double-click a folder to load all audio files to the playlist
+2. **Add Music** - Right-click or drag files/folders to the playlist
+3. **Multi-Select** - Use Ctrl+Click, Shift+Click, or click-drag to select multiple items
+4. **Reorder Tracks** - Drag and drop tracks within the playlist to rearrange
+5. **Context Menus** - Right-click on files or playlist items for quick actions:
+   - **Play Next** - Insert after currently playing track
+   - **Add to Playlist** - Append to end of playlist
+   - **Add and Overwrite Playlist** - Replace entire playlist and start playing
+   - **Remove from Playlist** - Delete selected tracks
-3. **Play** - Double-click a track in the playlist or use the play button
+6. **Play** - Double-click a track in the playlist or use the play button
-4. **Customize** - Go to View → Set accent colour to personalize the interface
+7. **Customize** - Go to View → Set accent colour to personalize the interface

 ### Keyboard Shortcuts